-At least once a week, the Honors Advisor comes to Steinmetz Hall for drop-in or scheduled advising appointments.
-Twice a month, International Education advisors visit Steinmetz Hall to discuss study abroad programs and other opportunities.
+The Honors Advisor comes to Steinmetz Hall for scheduled advising appointments, while faculty and staff visit our community regularly.
+International Education advisors also visit Steinmetz Hall to discuss study abroad programs and other opportunities.

 Steinmetz Hall is located on UAlbany's State Quad.

 Advisors use Steinmetz Hall's corner office to meet with students.

 Events are often held in the Honors College Lounge inside Steinmetz Hall.

 There are also study rooms on every floor of Steinmetz, Melville and Irving Halls.